jeffjanuario/pixeon-tech-challenge-api/Readme.md

 * Get an Healthcare by its identifier -- /healthcares/{id} : GET
 * Update an Healthcare -- /healthcares/{id} : PUT
 * Delete an Healthcare -- /healthcares/{id} : PUT

+# PROJECT
+* Project with Spring Boot
+* With the use of ExceptionHandler

+# DB
+* Used database mysql
+* Used flyway migrations for creating the tables